 - magic mirrors too.

-The Inside Scoop on Paris for Kids: Luxembourg Gardens Paris Playground
+THE INSIDE SCOOP: Paris for Kids – Luxembourg Gardens Paris Playground

 Address: Rue de Médicis – Rue de Vaugirard 75006 Paris.
 The Luxembourg Gardens are located in the 6th arrondissement near Sorbonne University.

 Phone: +33 (0) 1 42 64 33 99

 Jardin du Luxembourg Opening Hours (Season and weather dependent)